MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/terraform-module-caf-enterprise-scale.md

 The [Terraform module for Cloud Adoption Framework enterprise-scale][caf-enterprise-scale] provides an accelerated path to building out your enterprise-scale landing zones.
 It also provides the flexibility to expand and customize your deployment while maintaining a simplified approach to managing the configuration of each landing zone.

-To find out more, [review the module on Terraform Registry][caf-enterprise-scale], and explore the [module documentation on GitHub][gh-wiki].
+To find out more, [review the module on Terraform Registry][caf-enterprise-scale], and explore the [module documentation][gh-wiki] on GitHub.
 We'll post more examples and tutorials there that will cover how to customize your deployment.

 Learn how to [Deploy the Microsoft Cloud Adoption Framework Enterprise-Scale Module][hcl-deploy-es] through HashiCorp Learn.